ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/chapter1.md

 ## Working with ColdFusion

-[CommandBox](https://www.ortussolutions.com/products/commandbox) is a standalone, native tool for Windows, Mac, and Linux that will provide you with a Command Line Interface (CLI) for developer productivity, tool interaction, package management, embedded CFML server, application scaffolding, and some sweet ASCII art.
+[CommandBox](https://www.ortussolutions.com/products/commandbox) is a standalone, native tool for Windows, Mac, and Linux that will provide you with a Command Line Interface (CLI) for developer productivity, tool interaction, package management, REPL, embedded CFML server, application scaffolding, and some sweet ASCII art.

+All examples shown in this book will be done leveraging CommandBox as the de-facto standard for ColdFusion (CFML) development.